Camping at Fallen Leaf Lake with Dogs

 REACTIVE NOTE

-As mentioned above, Fallen Leaf campground is popular and well visited, however, there are some steps to help make camping with a reactive dog easier.
-One of the most helpful things for Linus (our reactive pup), has been bringing his crate and place cot with us.
-Because we’ve worked on crate training and the place command at home, he knows that his crate is a safe place for him to rest and relax.
-It also helps, whenever possible, to get a campsite with the fewest neighbors like ones on the ends or around the perimeter.
+As mentioned, Fallen Leaf Campground is a popular spot for dog-friendly camping near South Lake Tahoe, but there are ways to make it easier when camping with a reactive pup.
+For Linus, bringing his crate and “place” cot has been a game-changer.
+Because we’ve worked on crate training and the “place” command at home, he knows his crate is a safe, relaxing spot to check out.
+Whenever possible, we aim for campsites on the ends or around the perimeter to minimize neighbors.
 Check out our other tips for camping with a reactive dog.